Read about how we keep children safe in school

 When children aren't in school and parents haven't told us why, we always phone home so that we know children are safe.

-There are numerous opportunities within the curriculum to teach children about staying safe including our PSHE lessons where we cover topics such as 'What does a bully look like?' and 'Which drugs are the most dangerous?'
+There are numerous opportunities within the curriculum to teach children about staying safe including our Learning for Life - RHSE lessons where we cover topics such as 'What does a bully look like?' and 'Which drugs are the most dangerous?'
 We teach our older pupils about sex and relationships including what a healthy relationship looks like.

 Throughout the year we schedule a number of bespoke safety assemblies, these include subjects such as railways safety, cycle safety, stranger danger and understanding dogs.

 All our staff are rigorously background checked and receive regular training on child protection and safer working practices including learning how to protect children at risk of radicalisation and exploitation, including sexual exploitation.

 We take our duty to help children stay safe online very seriously.
 We have regular workshops where we teach junior children about how to keep their profile secure, how to report abuse, cyber bullying, sexting, trolling and gaming.
 Parents attended a forum with the theme online safety where they shared their experiences and were given information to help and support them.